MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 Make sure these options are properly configured with the intended colorspaces for each format if you want all the ``auto`` options to work properly.

-Vist the `ACES setup`_ section to find how this should be considered if you are using the ACES config.
+Visit the `ACES setup`_ section to find how this should be considered if you are using the ACES config.

 New Project : Conclusion